-I did find two solutions to the problem — one cheap but more labor intensive, and one costing more but no work on a day-to-day basis:
+I did find two solutions to the problem — one cheap but more labor-intensive, and one costing more but no work on a day-to-day basis:

 - Cheap: Wrap a double layer of paper towels around vegetables before putting them in a plastic bag, and then change the paper towels every day (hang the wet paper towels to dry, then use them again the following day).
 As explained to me by Erin on Ballena, who taught me this trick in our first year: “The paper towel acts as a little diaper so there’s no puddle of water.”

-- Less work: Rubbermaid has come out with a line of Produce Saver food storage containers, shown at right.
+- Less work: Rubbermaid has come out with a line of Produce Saver food storage containers.
 They have a vent in the lid for air circulation and, more importantly for me, a tray in the bottom to keep the contents out of any accumulated moisture.
 They’re available both in sets of four (one 14-cup, one 5-cup and two 2-cup containers) and individually.
 The last time I checked (and things can change by the minute) — it was cheaper to get the set of four than just one 14-cup container.

 The Produce Saver containers have the added advantage of protecting their contents a little better from the motion of the boat, but they take up more room in the refrigerator.
 Also, they have to sit on their bottoms — not be wedged in on their sides or ends — to work.
 The typical motion of the boat doesn’t get the produce wet, however.
 Take up any extra space inside the containers with bubble wrap or paper towels to protect the contents from bruising.

 UPDATE: Somewhat contrary to the above, about 6 weeks after posting this, I learned a trick for storing celery: if you tightly wrap celery in aluminum foil before putting it in the refrigerator, it will stay crisp for several weeks.
-Apparently celery loses it crispness as it loses its moisture.
+Apparently, celery loses its crispness as it loses its moisture.
 And for some reason, it retains its moisture — and hence its crispness — much better when wrapped in foil than in a plastic bag.

 You don’t just want to chuck your bags or boxes of produce in with all the drink cans and so on.
 Produce needs it’s own bin(s), where it can be protected from bruising with the motion of the boat.